ltsSmitty/openRCT2-analyticsSDK/README.md

 ## Flushing to storage

 When calling `analytics.track`, the events are stored in memory up to a chosen threshold (the default value is 25 events).
 When this threshold is passed or the game fires `loadorquit`, the events will be processed and saved into shared storage using `analytics.flush()`. `flush()` is automatically called on `loadorquit`, which is adequate for normal gameplay; but some events may be dropped during development if hot reloading is enabled.
-Lowering the threshold may negatively impact performance.
+Setting the threshold to `1` will flush after every event is triggered, but it may negatively impact performance.

 If you need different flushing behaviour, you have options:
 * When initializing analytics with `analytics.init`, set the optional `flushThreshold` to a numerical value between 1 and 1000.